jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/idl.md

 ### Modules

-:white_check_mark: IDL modules are mapped to C# namespaces of the same name.
+:heavy_check_mark: IDL modules are mapped to C# namespaces of the same name.

-:white_check_mark: All IDL type declarations within the IDL module shall be mapped to corresponding C# declarations within the generated namespace.
+:heavy_check_mark: All IDL type declarations within the IDL module shall be mapped to corresponding C# declarations within the generated namespace.

-:white_check_mark: IDL declarations not enclosed in any module shall be mapped into the global scope.
+:heavy_check_mark: IDL declarations not enclosed in any module shall be mapped into the global scope.

 ### Constants
 :ballot_box_with_check: IDL constants shall be mapped to `public sealed class`es of the same name within the equivalent scope and namespace where they are defined.